oanapintoiu/bank_tech_test/README.md

 * deposits (PASSED):
   * add 1000, expect balance to be 1000;
   * add 1000, add 1000 and expect balance to be 2000;
+  * should return an error message if the amount has more than 2 decimal places; add 1000.123 and check that there was no deposit made, no transaction has occured and the error message `Error: Only 2 decimal place allowed.` was received.

-* withdrawals (developing):
+* withdrawals (PASSED):
   * add 2000, draw 1000 and expect balance to be 1000;
   * add 2000, draw 1000, draw 500 and expect balance to be 500;
-  * should return an error message if withdrawal amount exceeds balance; add 500, draw 1000, exptect to receive "Insufficient funds.'.
+  * should return an error message if withdrawal amount exceeds balance; add 500, draw 1000, exptect to receive`Error: Insufficient funds.`.
 To achieve this test, a mock environment was created by using jest.spyOn to create a 'spy' on the console.log method.
 By using .toHaveBeenCalledWith() the test checks the statement in the console log was called with the correct error message.
 For more information, check the [Jest documentation here](https://jestjs.io/docs/jest-object#jestspyonobject-methodname-accesstype).
+  * should return an error message if the amount has more than 2 decimal places; add 1100, draw 1000.123 and check that there is still an amount of 1100 remaining, only one transaction has occured and the error message `Error: Only 2 decimal place allowed.` was received.

 * updated tests so that the behaviour (`account.deposit()`, `account.withdraw()`) is furter tested, by focusing on testing the methods and their outcomes (via the state related assertions such as `expect(transaction.length).toBe();`):
   * deposit: expect balance to be 1000; transaction length 1, position in array 0, credit value 1000, debit value 0 and balance value 1000;